maxinepqk/EnKore/README.md

 Suppose you are talking to your Korean friend and you wanted to type "I'm now in Pittsburgh" in Korean.
 It is natural that you keep "Pittsburgh" as it is in English and everything else in Korean.
-Like "핏츠버그" To do this, you need to type "나는 지금" Korean keyboard, switch to English keyboard, type "Pittsburgh", switch back to Korean keyboard and finally, type "에 있어" in English keyboard.
+Like "핏츠버그" To do this, you need to type "나는 지금" (tr: "I'm now") in Korean keyboard, switch to English keyboard, type "Pittsburgh", switch back to Korean keyboard and finally, type "에 있어" (tr: "in") in English keyboard.
 Anyone who has experienced the situation of typing in the wrong keyboard and ending up deleting and typing it again would understand such frustration.

 Our project provides a solution by supporting a keyboard that automatically types the words in your intended language.